article / Military technology

 All-terrain (unprotected transport vehicles) trucks have proven their worth in the German Bundeswehr.
 In 2022, Germany ordered over 1,000 trucks, marking one of the largest truck procurement contracts in history.
 These trucks come in various body configurations and can be equipped with armored cabs as needed.

-The German Bundeswehr has officially ordered "Wolf" light armored vehicles, with the potential for the order quantity to increase further.
-As the successor to the "Wolf" armored vehicle, this new model will provide the German military with a powerful and reliable next-generation equipment.
+The German Bundeswehr has officially ordered 1,500 Wolf 2 light armored vehicles, with the potential for the order quantity to increase to 5,800 units.
+As the successor to the Wolf armored vehicle, this new model will provide the German military with a powerful and reliable next-generation equipment.

-The "Wolf" light armored vehicle is also the first vehicle to come standard with the new Land-Based Combat Digital radio and command system.
+The Wolf 2 Light Armored Vehicle is also the first vehicle to come standard with the new D-LBO (Land-Based Operations Digitalization) digital radio and command system.

-The German Air Force's "Arrow-" missile defense system is capable of intercepting ballistic missiles above the stratosphere.
-The radar, a component of the "Arrow-" system, was deployed in 2021.
+The German Air Force's Arrow-3 missile defense system can intercept ballistic missiles above the stratosphere.
+The radar component of the Arrow-3 system has been deployed in 2025.

 The (Directional Infrared Countermeasures) system installed on transport aircraft can blind incoming infrared-guided missiles, thereby ensuring the safety of the aircraft.